kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### API list streamed using web sockets

-The list of APIs contains up-to-date data without a need of refreshing the page.
+The list of APIs contains up-to-date data with no need of refreshing the page.
 All changes in the APIs data are streamed live to the **API** view in the Console.

-### Hiding irrelevant navigation nodes
+### Irrelevant navigation nodes hidden

 In case you find some navigation nodes in the Console irrelevant, you can simply ignore them by defining a list of specific navigation nodes or even whole categories that should not show up in the Console UI navigation.

 ### DevX improvements for the Lambda view

-We have fixed some usability issues which lambda developers were struggling with.
-Now, after saving changes to your lambda function, you are not redirected to lambda list, but stay on the lambda **Details** view instead.
+We have fixed some usability issues that lambda developers were struggling with.
+Now, after saving changes to your lambda function, you are not redirected to the list of lambdas, but stay on the lambda **Details** view instead.

-What is more, the issue related to [environment variables prefix](https://github.com/kyma-project/kyma/issues/3937) is fixed, which results in the same experience when you bind services to lambdas from the **Lambda** view and the **Service Instance** view.
+What is more, the issue related to the [environment variables prefix](https://github.com/kyma-project/kyma/issues/3937) is fixed, which results in the same experience when you bind services to lambdas from the **Lambda** view and the **Service Instance** view.

 ### Console Backend observability improved by integration with OpenTracing and Jaeger